Index

 How can I pass on data to others?

 Just copy them into the directory: „/student_share„.
 This directory can be written and read by anyone and is available on all machines.
+You can also create subfolders there.
 But be careful: it is emptied every day at midnight!

 You also can use the FAUBox to exchange files.
 Every user who has an IDM account automatically has a FAUBox account.